savashn/ecewo-modules/src/cluster/README.md

 int main(int argc, char *argv[])
 {
     Cluster config = {
-        .workers = cluster_cpu_count(),  // Or give a specific count
+        .cpus = cluster_cpus(), // Or give a specific count
         .respawn = true,        // Respawn if one of them crash .port = 3000            // Port that will be listening };

     if (cluster_init(&config, argc, argv))